Road Trip to Iceland’s Golden Circle: Our Expert Guide

 The Golden Circle rounds up three of the country’s most diverse and popular sites: Thingvellir, Gullfoss and Geysir.
 It’s the perfect introduction to Iceland…

 A big, beautiful waterfall, spectacular volcanic scenery (with the Mid-Atlantic Ridge running straight through it), an obliging geyser and a smattering of Icelandic history.
 The Golden Circle is an easy 300km loop east of Reykjavik and you can do it in a day’s independent self-drive, or by joining a guided tour by coach.

-With 34 years’ experience as the world’s leading operator to Iceland, we’ve driven the route more than just a few times!
+With over 35 years’ experience as the world’s leading operator to Iceland, we’ve driven the route more than just a few times!

 Read on for our expert guide to the most commonly asked questions about planning a road trip to the Golden Circle, plus our top tips on getting-off-the- beaten-track and avoiding the crowds…

 Three iconic natural wonders.
 Three very different landscapes.
 Three sights combined on a single day’s road trip from Reykjavik that encapsulate the beauty and variety of Iceland’s landscapes and geology.
 They are:

 A shrine to plate tectonics, the canyons of this world heritage site bear testament to the rifting of the Mid-Atlantic Ridge.
 You can snorkel in the Silfra fissure – a flooded ravine of gin-clear water.
 Thingvellir is also the site of the world’s oldest existing parliament; the open-air Althing first assembled here in 930AD.